 There are currently excellent career opportunities for MPH graduates with a concentration in environmental health sciences.
 The most recent Institute of Medicine Report, The Future of the Public’s Health in the 21st Century, emphasizes the need for additional state and local public health professionals to address environmental and occupational health problems.
 The demand for master’s level public health professionals in environmental health will grow even greater with the aging workforce; approximately 40% of environmental health practitioners are projected to retire in the next 5-10 years.
-To help address these critical problems, the University of Maryland School of Public Health offers a Master of Public Health in Environmental Health Sciences as well as doctoral programs for those interested in careers in research and academia.
+To help address these critical problems, the University of Maryland School of Public Health offers masters and doctoral programs for those interested in careers in research, practice, and academia.

 Master of Public Health, Environmental Health Sciences

 A professional degree for career advancement and a training ground for the next generation of environmental health research experts.
 Our MPH explores the critical relationships between environmental exposures and health.
 Our faculty and students support the development of effective environmental health policy, a process reinforced by close mentorship and practical experiences through internships focused on translating research into action.

 A research degree focused on core knowledge of environmental health.
 Through courses, a laboratory rotation, and direct research, students gain experience and research skills in environmental health.